lukhar/python-grpc-example/service/README.md

-# python-grpc-example
+# sevice

-A very simple python grpc project example.
+A very simple implementation of a toy grpc service.

-## Development

-1. Create virtual environment for the project with your favourite tool (ex. `pyenv`, `conda`)
-2. Install latest version of [poetry](https://github.com/python-poetry/poetry)
-3. Run `poetry install` to install the dependencies.